116 St. and 85 Ave.

 About University of Alberta:

-University of Alberta is a 5-star charity.
-It has an A results reporting grade, which is above average.
-Its overhead spending is within Ci’s reasonable range.
-Excluding donor-endowed funds, University of Alberta has reserve funds to cover its annual program costs for nine months.
+The University of Alberta is a 5-star rated charity.
+It has above average disclosure with an A results reporting grade.
+Its overhead spending and reserve funds are both within Ci’s reasonable range.

 Founded in 1908, University of Alberta (U of A) is a public research university in Edmonton.
 U of A has five campuses.
-Four are in Edmonton: the original North Campus, South Campus (agricultural research), Campus Saint-Jean (French-language) and Enterprise Square (downtown campus).
-Its North Campus is next to the North Saskatchewan River Valley, North America’s largest urban park.
-Augustana Campus (formerly the Camrose Lutheran College) is in Camrose, Alberta.
-The 2024 Times Higher Education Impact Rankings placed U of A at #1 in Canada and #6 in the world.
-U of A has two main programs: Academics and Research.
+Four are in Edmonton: the original North Campus, South Campus, Campus Saint-Jean, and Enterprise Square.
+Its North Campus sits next to the North Saskatchewan River Valley, North America's largest urban park.
+Augustana Campus is in Camrose, Alberta.
+The 2024 Times Higher Education Impact Rankings placed U of A first in Canada and sixth in the world for sustainability impact.

 My anchor